 1. Each region shall elect one member to serve on the Executive Board.
 The election must be made by the members in attendance at the duly-scheduled Regional Conference prior to the International Leadership Conference.

-2. Each regional member elected at the Regional Conference to serve on the Executive Board will serve for a two-year term.
+2. Each regional member elected at the Regional Conference to serve on the Executive Board will serve for a four-year term.
 The elected member shall take office immediately following he Regional Conference at which they were elected.
 They shall hold office until their successor is elected and takes office.
 The elected board member for each region shall have the title and office of Regional Vice-President.

 B. The duties of the Executive Board shall include being the chief administrative body of The Fellowship.
 The Executive Board shall approve all applications for membership and shall be responsible for removal and exclusion of members.
 It shall grant recognition to both regional and national fellowships and boards.
 It shall take care of all business not specifically given a loan officer or another board pursuant to these By-laws.